UK parliament MP letter template My Mummy Teacher

 Examples for alternative text you can use for paragraph 2

-- As a parent of two young children, I am passionate about ensuring that they have the best possible start in life.
+As a parent of two young children, I am passionate about ensuring that they have the best possible start in life.
 My eldest child is due to start Reception in September, and I am excited but also concerned about the transition from play-based learning in preschool to a more formal approach in school.
 My youngest child is just 6 months old, and I am already thinking about their future educational journey.
 I hope that by the time they reach Key Stage 1, a more play-based approach will be embedded in schools.

-- As a mother to a son who is due to start Reception and then move into Year 1, I am excited but also concerned about the transition from preschool to school and then into Key Stage 1.
+As a mother to a child who started Reception in September and will be moving into Year 1, I am excited but also concerned about the transition from preschool to school and then into Key Stage 1.
 As a stepmother to two older children who are currently in Key Stage 2, I have seen the difference in their educational journey as they have progressed through school.
-I believe that a play-based approach to learning is essential for young children's development, and I would love to see this approach become a standard part of the Key Stage 1 curriculum.
+A play-based approach to learning is essential for young children's development, and I would love to see this approach become a standard part of the Key Stage 1 curriculum.

 Back to blog